Subhratanu/React-Development-Tour/NewBlock/storyteller/README.md

-1. Div colour should get changed based on users EyeColor field.

-2. Along with name & image show username

-3. Try to explore how you can replicate the other nested fields in frontend UI.
+1. DO the Classworks

+2. Identify how you can make conditional rendering apart from using ternary operator